-Professor Clare Collins is committed to improving the world's health, one meal choice at a time.
+Professor Clare Collins is committed to improving the world's food and nutrition related health, using smart technologies.

-Professor Clare Collins' research is conducted in collaboration with the Hunter Medical Research Institute's (HMRI) Cardiovascular Program.
+In 2017 Professor Collins was awarded Hunter Medical Research Institute, Researcher of the Year.
+Her research is conducted in collaboration with the Hunter Medical Research Institute's (HMRI) Cardiovascular Program.
 HMRI is a partnership between the University, the Hunter New England Local Health District and the community.

 Her innovative and world leading research creates new technologies to evaluate nutrition and dietary intake, and how improving nutrition, diet quality, food patterns can facilitate improved weight and health across all ages and stages of life and for those with chronic health conditions.

 Professor Collins is a Fellow of the Dietitians Association of Australia (DAA).
 She chaired the development of the Best Practice Dietetic Guidelines for the Management of Overweight and Obesity for Adults.
 In 2009-2010 she was a team leader of the extensive evidence review to inform the revision of the 2013 NHMRC Australian Dietary Guidelines.
 In 2016 she led the dietetic team at the University of Newcastle in reviewing the evidence on dietary patterns and heart health for the Sax Institute and Heart Foundation of Australia.